Audiovisual Speech Synthesis using Tacotron2: Introduction

 Recent advances in neural text-to-speech (TTS) systems have led to synthesizing close-to-human-like speech.
 One of the widely used neural TTS architectures is Tacotron 2 \cite{shen2018natural}.
-In this paper, we describe two approaches for audiovisual speech synthesis using this model.
-The first one, which we call AVTacotron2, is an end-to-end approach, where facial controls along with the speech's spectral features are synthesized directly from text.
-The resulting spectral features are then used to reconstruct the speech signal using WaveRNN \cite{kalchbrenner2018efficient}.
+In this paper, we extend Tacotron 2 for the task of audiovisual speech synthesis.
+The audiovisual Tactoron2 (AVTacotron2), is an end-to-end approach, where facial controls along with the acoustic spectral features are synthesized directly from text.
+The resulting spectral features are used to reconstruct the speech signal using WaveRNN \cite{kalchbrenner2018efficient}.
 The facial controllers generated by the AVTacotron2 are used to animate a 3D face model.
 Finally, the video of the talking face is generated by combining the synthesized acoustic and visual information.
-The second approach is modular, where we use the Tacotron2 system in a regular fashion to synthesize acoustic speech from text.
-Then, we use an independent speech-to-animation module that generates the corresponding facial controls from the synthesized speech.
+We also use Tacotron2 in our baseline to synthesize acoustic speech from text.
+An independent speech-to-animation module is then used to generate the corresponding facial controlsh.
 Speech signal reconstruction and video generation are done in the same way as in the end-to-end approach.

-Both the end-to-end and modular systems preserve the synergy between the synthesized acoustic and visual speech.
-Also, both approaches synthesize talking faces that can be directly deployed in computer graphics applications, such as computer-generated movies, video games, video conferencing, and virtual agents in virtual and augmented reality, without any manual post-processing.
-The modular approach provides more flexibility, as the audio-to-animation module can be easily trained to generalize across many speakers \cite{HussenAbdelaziz2019}.
-It can then be conveniently used with any voice and/or language synthesized by any text-to-speech system.
-Also, the quality of the acoustic and visual speech speech is almost decoupled.
-This means each of the modules can be optimized separately without compromising the quality of the other module.
-On the other hand, the end-to-end solution consists of a single neural network that automatically captures the correlation between the audio and visual cues.
-Our results show that it also gives better overall synthesis quality compared to the modular system.
+In this paper we show that the proposed single neural network captures the correlation between the audio and visual cues whilst preserving the synergy between the synthesized acoustic and visual speech.
+AVTacotron2 synthesizes talking faces that can be directly deployed in computer graphics applications, such as computer-generated movies, video games, video conferencing, and virtual agents, without any manual post--processing.
+Our results show that AVTacotron2 gives better overall synthesis quality compared to the modular baseline system.